m-mizutani/dns-gazer/README.md

 DNS Gazer
 ============

-DNS Gazer is a passive DNS packet analysis and logging tool.
+DNS Gazer is a passive DNS packet analysis and logging tool for security monitoring.
 From security operation view, DNS query and reply logs are important to detect and investigate a security incidnet.
 An attacker who compromised the system use an unique and strange domain name.
 Tehse domain names are often shared as IOC (Indicator Of Compromise).
 Then,

 - A security operator can detect malware infection, trojan activity and so on by comparing domain names that are appeared in internal DNS query/reply logs and shared ones.
 - Some malware uses DNS query to communicate with C2 (Command & Control) server.
 A security operator can find out which host communicates with C2 server in incident response.